-^{} TRUE = 1 is defined, but any value other than 0 is TRUE.

-^{} A decision such as bool == TRUE must be avoided for this reason.
+- Boolean values - TRUE = 1 is defined below, but any value other than 0 is TRUE. - A decision such as bool == TRUE must be avoided for this reason.

-'''
+Aim Themerolandara Extension opecinication?
+Vel.
+1.00.00

-Instead use bool != FALSE.
+Instead, / use bool != FALSE.

+typedef INT BOOL;

+#define TRUE 1 / True /

+#define FALSE 0 / False /

 /

-typedef

-INT

-BOOL;

-#define

-TRUE

-1

-/ True /

-#define

-FALSE

-/ False /
+TRON c ode

 /

-TRON code

-/

-TC;

-typedef

-UH

-/ TRON code /
+typedef UH TC; / TRON character code /

-#define

-TNULL

-((TC)0)

-/ TRON code string termination /
+#define TNULL ((TC)0) / TRON code string terminating character /

-'''

-- The difference between VB, VH, and VW and B, H, and W is that the former mean only the bit width is known, not the contents of the data type, whereas the latter clearly indicate integer type. - Processor bit width must be 32 bits or above.
+- The difference between VB and B, between VH and H, and between VW and W is that the former means only the bit width is known, not the contents of the data type, whereas the latter clearly indicate integer type. - Processor bit width must be 32 bits or more.
 INT and UINT must therefore always have a width of 32 bits or more. - BOOL defines TRUE = 1, but any value other than 0 is also TRUE.
 For this reason, a decision such as bool == TRUE must be avoided.
-Instead use bool != FALSE.
+Instead, use bool != FALSE.